 I got up around 6.
 After a slow start I prepared to depart.
 I raised the dinghy on its davits.

 I had a hard time to use the new GPS/Plotter effectively.
 It has a myriad of options scattered in various menus, not very logically organized.
-Its manual is one of the worst that I have encountered in my over 40 years reading manuals professionally.
+Its manual is one of the worst that I have encountered in my over 40 years reading and writing manuals professionally.
 Its “find” feature on its built-in manual is awful.
 Fortunately I already loaded it as a PDF on the iPad and that is a help.
 But even then, relevant information is scattered in different chapters.
 For example I cannot find if it gives you the ETA as most other GPS units do.

 I raised the anchor and departed from Archangelos at 0840.
 We motored slowly to Papandria (Παπανδριά), Lipsi (Λειψοί) [37° 16.8' N 026° 46.2' E] 5.2 M away arriving at 1010.
 On the way I ran the water-maker and filled the tanks and 2 bottles.
 I also did manage to get the autopilot’s track mode to work getting the waypoint signal from the eS75 display.